opensafely/documentation/docs/workflow.md

-This section introduces the typical OpenSAFELY workflow.
+This section introduces the typical OpenSAFELY workflow for a single research project.
 The workflow consists of a number of key steps which may be iterated over as the code is developed and the study evolves.

 The following section assumes that a well-defined and ethically-approved research agenda has been specified, with an accompanying study protocol.